echosocial/.github/profile/README.md

 # Hey There!
 Welcome to the Echo organization on GitHub.
-Here, you can find the 100% open-sourced code that is used to make Echo the awesome social media it is.
+Here, you can find the 99% (excluding API keys) open-sourced code that is used to make Echo the awesome social media it is.

 ---